 - Squeeze grated mooli to remove extra water.
 Keep it refrigerate for 15 minutes.

-- Combine shredded mooli, chopped mooli leaves, chopped onions, chopped chili, red chili powder, salt, coriander powder and dried mango powder in a bowl.
-Set aside.
+- Also add, chopped mooli leaves, chopped onions, chopped chili, red chili powder, salt, coriander powder and dried mango powder to mixing a bowl.

-- Divide the prepared stuffing into 8 equal sizes and keep aside.
+- Divide the dough into 8 equal sized balls.

 - Spread some flour and roll out one dough ball into a circle of 5 inches diameter.

-- Place 2 tbsp mooli mixture in the center of the dough circle.
+- Place 2 tablespoons mooli mixture in the center of the dough circle.

 - Roll out again into a circle of 5-6 inches diameter with the help of some flour.